Smile-SA/gdpr-dump/CONTRIBUTING.md

 When reporting issues, please try to be as descriptive as possible, and include as much relevant information as you can.

-A step by step guide on how to reproduce the issue will greatly increase the chances of your issue being resolved in a timely manner.
+A step-by-step guide on how to reproduce the issue will greatly increase the chances of your issue being resolved in a timely manner.

 ## Pull Requests